 Fit How well the project meets the UKSPF and local priorities for funding and fits with interventions, outputs and outcomes.
 Any additionality.
 Value for money How the project costs represent value for money.
 The amount of funding required to deliver the outcomes and outputs, including jobs. (if applicable) What difference funding will make compared to what would happen without funding.
-Need for The project Why funding is required for the project.
+Why funding is required for the project.
 What support is there.
-There is a clearly identified need for the project.
-The impact the project has on the community/other businesses, both positive and negative.
+Need for The project There is a clearly identified need for the project.
+The project The impact the project has on the community/other businesses, both positive and negative.
 A clear understanding of any competition.
-Financial health and projections The current financial viability of your organisation/business.
-How the project may impact on your existing operations.
-How you will fund the project until the funding is claimed.
+The current financial viability of your organisation/business.
+Financial health and How the project may impact on your existing operations. projections How you will fund the project until the funding is claimed.
 How the organisation/business will benefit from the project financially.
-Delivery and sustainability Whether the project will be delivered in budget and on time.
-What the right skills and resource are in place to deliver the project successfully.
+Whether the project will be delivered in budget and on time.
+Delivery and sustainability What the right skills and resource are in place to deliver the project successfully.
 How project outputs, outcomes and other benefits will be monitored and recorded. (if applicable) What risks to project delivery have been identified and how they will be mitigated.
 Are there any future sustainability considerations.